Don't Stop (Wiggle Wiggle)

-"Don't Stop (Wiggle Wiggle)" is a song by American hip-house duo the Outhere Brothers, released in 1994 by label Aureus as a single from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich (1994).
+"Don't Stop (Wiggle Wiggle)" is a song by American hip-house duo the Outhere Brothers, released in 1994, by label Aureus, as a single from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich (1994).
 "Don't Stop (Wiggle Wiggle)" topped the charts in Ireland, Spain, and the United Kingdom.
 Although the music video and radio edit of the song featured a remixed, clean version of the song, the original, explicit lyrics were featured on different versions of the track on the CD single.
+The video was a Box Top on British music television channel The Box in April 1995.

 Critical reception

 Maria Jimenez from Music & Media noted that "sparse house beats, minimal effects and maximum foul language" are the basis for "Don't Stop (Wiggle Wiggle)".

 Chart performance

 "Don't Stop (Wiggle Wiggle)" was a major hit on the charts on several continents and remains the duo's most successful song, along with "Boom Boom Boom".
 In Europe, the song topped the charts in Ireland, Spain, and the United Kingdom.
 In the latter country, the song peaked at the top of the UK Singles Chart on March 26, 1995 – for the week ending date April 1, 1995 – during its third week on the chart.
 In Spain, it debuted at the top position and spent a total of five weeks as number one in October 1994.
 It was a top-10 hit also in Belgium (2), Italy (10) and the Netherlands (3), as well as on the Eurochart Hot 100, where it peaked at number four in its third week on the chart.
 Outside Europe, "Don't Stop (Wiggle Wiggle)" peaked at number five in Australia, number 22 on the Billboard Hot Dance Club Play in the Outhere Brothers' native United States and number 29 in New Zealand.
+In West Asia, it became a top-30 hit in Israel, peaking at number 30 in April 1995.